Silk Road Cultural Tour

 Weather:

-- October weather in Uzbekistan is pleasant, dry, and sometimes cool in the evenings.
-In the higher elevation Samarkand, we may expect cool evenings (45 F), while day time temperatures should be in the 70s F.
+- October-November weather in Uzbekistan is pleasant, dry, and sometimes cool in the evenings.
+In the higher elevation Samarkand, we may expect cool evenings (45 F), while day time temperatures should be in the 60s-70s F.

 Travel Program…

-My fascination with this region started with a couple of books (Bergreen’s Marco Polo; and Frankopan’s Silk Road), as well as first-hand accounts I’ve received from friends of Tashkent’s rapid modernization into a global capital city.
-These views jarred with the vague stereotypes I maintained previously of a land of environmental disaster case studies like the evaporation of the Aral Sea, and various post-imperial challenges like corruption and poverty after the collapse of the Soviet Union.
-Another input has been my peripheral study of the shashmaqom, an elaborate court music featuring virtuosic instrumentalists, vocal compositions with lyrics from sufi poetry, and complex modal scales which thrived in places like Bukhara.
+The allure of the Silk Road cities has been growing in recent years with the popularity of books such Bergreen’s Marco Polo and Frankopan’s Silk Road, and others.
+Tashkent has rapidly modernization into a global capital city, impressing visitors and opening up to international travelers and expatriate residents.
+The vague stereotypes of Uzbekistan as a land of environmental disaster (the Aral Sea), and challenges like corruption and poverty after the collapse of the Soviet Union are being replaced with cultural revival, 21st century modernization, and potential investment destination.
+Among the success stories is the revival of traditional art forms such as the shashmaqom, an elaborate court music featuring virtuosic instrumentalists, vocal compositions with lyrics from sufi poetry, and complex modal scales which thrived in places like Bukhara.

-And as a student of religious history, the main cities of the Uzbek Silk Road (Khiva, Bukhara, Samarkand) present a fascinating and complex palimpsest of historical and cultural layering.
+The main cities of the Uzbek Silk Road (Khiva, Bukhara, Samarkand) present a fascinating and complex palimpsest of historical and cultural layering.
 These cities were centers of learning for Zoroastrianism, Buddhism, Nestorian Christianity, Judaism, and Manichaeism which is perhaps the quintessential “Silk Road Religion.”
-The 3rd century prophet Mani was called both a disciple of Christ, and a disciple of Buddha.
-I think my father was secretly influenced by Mani, because he named me after John Theologian and Ananda, first disciple of the Buddha.
-So I’ve always had an interest in trying to understand the cultural context for the rise of religious impulses that blended East and West, and where better than along the world’s greatest overland trading route?
+The 3rd century prophet Mani was called both an apostle of Christ, and a disciple of Buddha, carrying forward religious movements from east and west along the Silk Road.
 Since the 8th century, various Islamic kingdoms have risen and fallen along the Silk Road, leaving the impressive architecture that we will see on our tour.
 Jalaluddin Rumi, perhaps Sufism’s most well-known poet, traveled with his family along the Silk Road from what is now Tajikistan to central Turkey.

-On our tour, we will be visiting the major historical sites in Khiva, Bukhara, and Samarkand.
-But with the additional time and slow-paced programming, we aim to make space for visiting artist’s workshops, see performances of local music and dance, partake in learning the specific spices and culinary practices, and learning how each community endures and thrives in modern times.
+On our tour, we spend time visiting the major historical sites, but we also aim to make space for visiting artist’s workshops, see performances of local music and dance, partake in learning the specific spices and culinary practices, and learning how each community endures and thrives in modern times.

 Over the millennia, the Silk Road has called travelers to its bazaars, its houses of worship, its oases of culture and hospitality.
 Even today, it beckons and invites those of us who are curious to know more, see more, and learn more.
 The immortal sentiment poetically framed by Mark Twain rings as true for us today as it did for the ancient traders of the Silk Road: “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.”